 The Mattupetty Dam is located at a distance of around 13 km from Munnar.
 It's a perfect spot for a lazy picnic.
 The dam is surrounded by beautiful hills and tea plantations.
-Boating is a very popular here.
+Boating is very popular here.
 The DTPC (District Tourism Promotion Council) provides boating facility and has a fleet of row boats, speed boats and pedal boats.
-Rose Garden is also a popular destination near Mattuppetty Dam, an excellent place for bird watching and trekking.
+Rose Garden is also a popular destination near Mattuppetty Dam; an excellent place for bird watching and trekking.

 Top Station is the highest point in Munnar and is easily accessible by tourists.
 It is around 32 km from Munnar and 1700 metres above sea level.
 The Top Station offers a panoramic and picturesque view of Munnar and its surrounding areas.
 The rare Neelakurunji (strobilanthus) plants belong to this region.
 These plants bloom only once in twelve years.
-The next bloom will take place in the year 2018.
+The next bloom is supposed to take place in the year 2018.
 Top Station is located at border of Kerala and Tamil Nadu.